 Once again, the view of the armored Carolingian horsemen being ‘prototype’ knights is an oversimplified one.
 This conventional view was partly held by many earlier researchers because of the development (or rather introduction) of stirrup into western Europe during the Carolingian times.
 From purely military perspective, the stirrup did allow the rider to be more secure on his horseback position, which would have made charges more potent with couched lance tactics.
 But the problem with such a conjecture is that couched lance postures were probably not adopted in European battlefields until the emergence of later Normans in 11th century.
 And more importantly, the relatively large number of horsemen fielded by the Carolingian kings was not really in response to eastern armies – as evidenced by the Battle of Tours where infantry won the day for Charles Martel.

-In other words, the emergence of knights pertained more to the contemporary social and political situations, as opposed to just military innovations.
+In other words, the emergence of knights in the middle ages pertained more to the contemporary social and political situations, as opposed to just military innovations.
 And such a societal scope presented itself at the end of 9th century AD, when the Carolingian realm was in complete disarray.
 During such a chaotic period, the ever powerful political elites detached themselves from the king’s authority and fought among themselves to take control of the empire’s land.
 Such internal conflicts encouraged the recruitment of armored and fast horsemen who could rapidly raid enemy territories and yet make their stands in actual battles.
 Mostly recruited from farmers (who were also free men), these cavalrymen were termed as miles, and were probably the original precursors of the medieval knights.

 4) Catching on with the latest fashion was a tough job –